Halleymedia/unobtrusive-vue/README.md

 ### v1.6.0
 - Added a couple of hooks: `onBeforeAppCreate` and `onComponentUpdated`.
 There are two callbacks you can pass to the `UnobtrusiveVueApp` constructor, which ease the implementation of Hot Module Replacement.
 See the [sample](https://github.com/Halleymedia/unobtrusive-vue/tree/master/sample) on how to use them with Webpack 5;

 - You can also provide a custom `errorHandler` and `warnHandler`.
-If omitted, warning and errors will be logged in the console as expected.
+If omitted, warning and errors will be logged in the console as expected;

+- Set `isDev` to true to enable support for [Vue dev tools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en).

 ```
 const container = document.querySelector('[data-app]');